ArtskydJ/josephdykstra.com/content/resume.md

 # About Me

-I enjoy software development.
-I like seeing a project start from nothing, and progress into a full-blown application.

-I like writing JavaScript modules, and websites.
+I am a full-stack software developer.
+I enjoy working with a friendly team that takes satisfaction in their work.

-# Technologies
+# Knowledge

 - JavaScript
-	- node.js
+	- Server: node.js, npm
+	- Browser: Vanilla, jQuery, or bundled
-	- Electron
+	- Desktop: Basic Electron knowledge
+- HTML
+	- I have used HTML-templating languages similar to [Mustache](https://en.wikipedia.org/wiki/Mustache_%28template_system%29)
-- HTML/CSS/JS
+- CSS
+	- Some working knowledge of preprocessors like scss, or stylus
-- SQL Server
+- SQL
 - ColdFusion
 - C
+- Batch
+- Shell script

 ## Tools

-- Git
+- Git (CLI and GUI)
-- Command line
+- Command line (Windows and Linux)

 # Experience